Saeed-Mujawar/Url-Hit-Counter/README.md

 * [Java](https://www.java.com/en/download/help/whatis_java.html)
 >## Data flow
 In this project, we have two layers-
 * **Controller** - The controller layer handles the HTTP requests, translates the JSON parameter to object, and authenticates the request and transfer it to the business (service) layer.
-In short, it consists of views i.e., frontend part.
 * **Service** -The business layer handles all the business logic.
 It consists of service classes and uses services provided by data access layers.

 >## Data Structure used in my project